By Nancy · Last updated: July 26, 2026

 Content Licensing and Exclusivity Battles

-IPTV providers also face challenges related to content licensing and exclusivity battles.
-Securing rights to popular content is crucial for attracting and retaining subscribers.
+IPTV providers also encounter hurdles related to content licensing and exclusivity disputes.
+Obtaining rights to sought-after content is vital for drawing in and keeping subscribers.

 Rights Acquisition Costs

-The costs associated with acquiring these rights are rising, driven by increasing demand and competition among providers.
+The expenses involved in securing these rights are escalating, fueled by growing demand and rivalry among providers.

 Competitive Bidding for Premium Content